Plan Your Headless Commerce Implementation

 The front end of any headless implementation is typically the responsibility of the merchant.
 As Vijay and his team begin to develop on the headless platform, they also need to include resources to manage security, developer operations, hosting, and compliance.

-Storefront Reference Architecture (SFRA)-Style Development
+Start With Storefront Reference Architecture (SFRA)-Style Development, Then Move To Headless

 Vijay compares headless with SFRA-style development, where Salesforce provides the basic application storefront cartridges, upon which LINK, third-party, and custom cartridges stack and run.

 What are LINK cartridges?
-Developed by members of the LINK Technology Partner Program, they are pre-integrated solutions that are market-compatible with B2C Commerce storefront applications.
+Developed by members of the LINK Technology Partner Program, they are pre-integrated solutions that are market-compatible with Salesforce B2C Commerce storefront applications.
 PayPal and Bazaarvoice, for example, provide pre-integrated payment processing and product rating LINK cartridges, respectively.

-What Are the Benefits of Converting?
+What Are the Benefits of Moving to a Headless Approach?

 Vijay’s team is ready to switch to headless commerce.
 Here are some benefits that make it worth the effort.